-The DMX intensity tool is not enabled in the Sequencer by default - that is, by default, the Sequencer will not show a toolbar button for the DMX intensity tool, nor a menu item in the Tools menu, nor allow a keyboard shortcut for it.
+The DMX intensity tool is not enabled in the Sequence Editor by default - that is, by default, the Sequence Editor will not show a toolbar button for the DMX intensity tool, nor a menu item in the Tools menu, nor allow a keyboard shortcut for it.
 To enable these things, make sure that "Allow DMX Editing" is checked in your DMX Preferences.

 The DMX Intensity toolbar button

 When DMX editing is enabled and the DMX intensity tool is selected, a dialog will appear allowing you to set the exact DMX intensity that will be used whenever the tool is used on a cell or group of cells:

 The intensity can be set in this dialog in several ways: by moving the slider, by typing in the text box, by using the up/down buttons next to the text box, or by selecting any of the preset intensity buttons.
 Additionally, the values of the preset buttons can be changed by clicking the "Edit" button: